 Orfeld 2-in-1 Stick Vac

 This Orfeld model adopts some high-end features with a price that doesn’t go too high.
 It includes two suction modes, a detachable hand vac, and a motor with enough power to deal with cat litter, spilled food, and other common problems across the household.
-Like our other cordless models, it takes several hours to charge and the charge lasts 15 to 30 minutes depending on what mode you are using.
+Like our other cordless models, the Orfeld 2-in-1 Stick Vac takes several hours to charge and the charge lasts 15 to 30 minutes depending on what mode you are using.
 The battery is detachable to give you more charging options, too.
 The bin, however, is one of the smallest on our list and you’ll have to empty it frequently.